klungg/CommonGround/docs/framework/02-team-collaboration.md

     1.  **Requirements Communication**: Dialogues with the user to understand, clarify, and finalize task objectives and scope.
     2.  **Initial Planning**: Discusses with the user and uses the `manage_work_modules` tool to create initial high-level Work Modules.
     3.  **Team Formation**: Confirms with the user the types of Associate Agents needed for the task (e.g., a web search expert vs. a code execution expert).
-    4.  **Launch and Monitor**: After receiving user consent, uses the `LaunchPrincipalExecutionTool` to start the Principal Agent.
+    4.  **Launch and Monitor**: After receiving user consent, and **ensuring at least one actionable Work Module exists in the plan**, uses the `LaunchPrincipalExecutionTool` to start the Principal Agent.
 This tool sends an `AGENT_STARTUP_BRIEFING` event to the Principal's `inbox`.
 While the Principal is running, the Partner can use `GetPrincipalStatusSummaryTool` to fetch progress and report back to the user.

 ### 2.2 Principal Agent